CyndiMorris/AnalyticsProjects/PracticalStatistics/README.md

 # Project: Practical Statistics - Probability, A/B Testing, Regression

 ## Project Details
 This project utilizes Probability theory, A/B Testing, and Regression analysis to evaluate the impact of a new e-commerce webpage design on user conversions compared to an existing version.
-Through rigorous statistical methods and data-driven insights, the aim is to ascertain whether the proposed changes yield a significant improvement in conversion rates.
+The aim is to ascertain whether the proposed changes yield a significant improvement in conversion rates.
 By leveraging these analytical approaches, decision-making processes can be informed and digital strategies optimized to enhance user engagement and drive business growth.
 Skills demonstrated in this project include:

 * Proficiency in the steps of a typical data analysis process